The following is an excerpt from my master thesis.

 Diffusion of Responsibility

-And in the securitization process where so many parties were involved it was easy for everyone to say, both to themselves and to others: “look I’m not doing anything wrong here, everyone else is doing the same”.
+And in there were so many parties involved in the securitization process that it was easy for everyone to say, both to themselves and to others: “look I’m not doing anything wrong here, everyone else is doing the same”.

 Most might not have been even aware that something was wrong, but the diffusion of responsibility bias simply never led anyone to even ask if what was happening was good or dangerous.